Trump, Kim arrive in Singapore ahead of nuclear summit

 The high-stake talks will be scrutinized by around 3,000 journalists on the ground in Singapore.

-The U.S. delegation includes Secretary of State Mike Pompeo, National Security Adviser John Bolton, White House Chief of Staff John Kelly and White House Press Secretary Sarah Sanders.
+The U.S. delegation includes Pompeo, National Security Adviser John Bolton, White House Chief of Staff John Kelly and White House Press Secretary Sarah Sanders.

 Trump said Saturday that the summit represents a “one-time shot” for Kim to show he’s serious about nuclear disarmament.